Gamemode4Dev/GM4_Datapacks/1.21/generated/smithed_readmes/gm4_note_block_interface.md

 # <img src="https://raw.githubusercontent.com/Gamemode4Dev/GM4_Datapacks/master/base/images/gm4_logo.png" alt="GM4 Logo" width="32" /> Note Block Interface by Gamemode 4<!--$pmc:delete-->

 Note Blocks have always been a bit... odd to use.
-Figuring out what note its set to involves a cryptic color scheme of the note particle, and if you miss the note you want, you have to go around the whole range again.
-This simple datapack displays the current note above a note block, and allows you to go backwards by sneaking. <!--$pmc:headerSize-->
+Figuring out what note its set to involves a cryptic colour scheme of the note particle, and if you miss the note you want, you have to go around the whole range again.
+This simple data pack displays the current note above a note block, and allows you to go backwards by sneaking. <!--$pmc:headerSize-->

 ![Note Block Interface Example](https://raw.githubusercontent.com/Gamemode4Dev/GM4_Datapacks/master/gm4_note_block_interface/images/note_block_interface_example.webp)<!--$modrinth:replaceWithVideo--><!--$pmc:delete-->

-### Features:
+### Features
 - The current pitch of a note block is displayed above it when struck or tuned by the player.
 - Enables tuning back down the scale by sneaking while tuning the note block